Jamie Clarke (Neighbours): Reception

 A writer for the BBC described Jamie's most notable moments as "Being involved in a car crash which left his mother, Daphne in a coma" and "Returning to the Street in 2003 to claim his inheritance."
 Referring to the character's premature birth and actor recasts, Josephine Monroe, author of Neighbours: The First 10 Years, said Jamie "continued to be something of a trouble-maker, both on and off screen."
 Anne Robinson, writing for the Daily Mirror, was disappointed that readers failed to nominate Jamie for Best Exit in the newspaper's Soap Awards.
 She thought he was "most deserving" because he "left his mother's womb in one piece despite Daphne giving birth with her tights on".
 An Inside Soap writer observed that "long-time viewers couldn't help but feel excited" by the mention of the character before his return.
+Sam Soap from Inside Soap included Jamie's return in a feature profiling positively received storylines.
+Soap stated that Jamie's reappearance made him feel "nostalgic" and wished for Des' return too.